 Aviation emission estimates in South Africa should be estimated from aircraft combustion of jet fuel and aviation gasoline.
-Aircraft emissions are mainly CO_2 and water, with little or no emissions of CH_4 and N_2O in modern engines.
+Aircraft emissions are mainly CO2 and water, with little or no emissions of CH4 and N2O in modern engines.
 Generally, about 10 per cent of aircraft emissions are produced during airport ground level operations and during landing and taking off, and the other 90 per cent at higher altitudes.
 For the purpose of the emissions inventory, a separation should be made between domestic and international aviation, whereby the later should not be included in the national total emission but estimated for reporting only.
-Domestic aviation is when an aircraft departs from one country and arrives in another.
+Domestic aviation is when an aircraft departs and arrives in the same country, and international aviation is when an aircraft departs from one country and arrives in another.

-This annex details the methods and data necessary to estimate direct CO_2 emissions emanating from entities in the aviation industry in South Africa.
+This annex details the methods and data necessary to estimate direct CO2 emissions emanating from entities in the aviation industry in South Africa.